snimu/blog/contents/the-perfect-vlm/article.md

     - In (for example) 25% of the images, we apply 100% mask tokens, as shown above.
 We apply the image-generation decoder
     - In the rest of cases, we randomly choose an $x$, with $0 \lt x \lt 100$, and mask $x\%$ of image tokens.
 We apply both decoders.

-Of course, if it is easy to modify RoPE positions dynamically, we could very easily go around the problem, but I don't understand RoPE very well, and it's probably not possible.
+Of course, if it is easy to modify RoPE positions dynamically, we could very easily go around the problem, but I don't understand RoPE well enough to be able to tell (and my expectation is that it's not possible).

 ## Conclusion